gradio-app/gradio/guides/05_custom-components/04_backend.md

     root: List[str]
 ```

-Even if your component does not expect a "complex" JSON data structure it can be beneficial to define a `GradioRootModel` so that you don't have to worry about implementing the api and flagging methods.
+Even if your component does not expect a "complex" JSON data structure it can be beneficial to define a `GradioRootModel` so that you don't have to worry about implementing the API and flagging methods.

-Tip: Use classes from the python typing library to type your models.
-So `List` instead of `list`.
+Tip: Use classes from the Python typing library to type your models. e.g. `List` instead of `list`.

 ## Handling Files